Dynamical dark energy models in the light of Gravitational-Wave Transient Catalogues: Introduction

-This paper is organized as follows: In Sec.\ref{sec:basics} we will explain how distances in cosmology are written in standard way.
-This small introduction will encourage the search for the theoretical siren distance definition.
-In Sec.\ref{sec:GWbackground} we will describe general properties to detect GWs and in Sec.\ref{eq:lum} their standard sirens.
-In Sec.\ref{sec:DEbackground} we will present the theory behind the dark energy parameterisations.
+This paper is organised as follows: In Sec.\ref{sec:sirenDistance}, we describe general properties of the standard sirens (the distance to GW sources).
+In Sec.\ref{sec:DEbackground}, it is present the theory behind dark energy parametrisations.
 Some alternative bidimensional parametrisations are considered for the EoS, which deviate from the standard $\Lambda$CDM $w(z) = -1$.
-Among them, we will study the Chevallier-Polarski-Linder (CPL) \citep{Chevallier:2000qy} and the Low Correlation (LC) \citep{wang2008figure} parametrisations.
-In Sec.\ref{sec:data} we will the observational compilations considered in this work.
-In Sec.\ref{sec:results}, we will perform the statistical analysis over the dark energy models discussed using the observational compilations including the GW catalogues.
-Finally, in Sec.\ref{sec:conclusions} we will discuss our main results.
+Among them, we will study the Chevallier-Polarski-Linder (CPL), the Barboza-Alcaniz (BA) and the Low Correlation (LC) parametrisations.
+In Sec.\ref{sec:cosmologyDarkSirens}, we discuss the Bayesian method to be performed for the case of dark sirens.
+In Sec.\ref{sec:data}, the observational compilations considered in this work are described.
+Furthermore, we will explain the generation of the mock standard sirens according to these catalogues.
+In Sec.\ref{sec:results}, we will perform the statistical analysis on the dark energy models discussed using the observational compilations including the GW catalogues.
+Finally, in Sec.\ref{sec:conclusions} we present our main results.